-The designated safeguarding lead (DSL), member of staff with responsibility for child protection and the Deputy DSLs together with the Head are the most likely to have a complete safeguarding picture and to be the most appropriate person(s) to advise on the response to safeguarding and child protection concerns.
-The DSL is the Deputy Head (Bridget Norton) who has Level 3 training (June 2018).
-She is also the school's Prevent lead.
-The Deputy DSL for E-Safety is the Computing Co-ordinator, (Susan Seale) who has Level 3 training (June 2017) and the Early Years Assistant, (Lucy Andrews) who has Level 3 training (June 2018).
-In the absence of the DSL, the Head, Ben Freeman who has Level 3 training (June 2017) will cover the DSL role.
-The Chairman of Governors has Level 3 training (June 2018) and the Governor with responsibility for Child Protection/Safeguarding and Prevent is Clare King, who has received Level 3 training (Nov 2018) and has DSL experience.
-She reports termly to the Board of Governors having met with the DSL.
-The DSL has responsibility for online safety and is supported by the Deputy DSL (computer coordinator), IT Technician and IT Governor, Ravi Ruparel.
+The Designated Safeguarding Lead (DSL), member of staff with responsibility for child protection and the Deputy DSLs together with the Head are the most likely to have a complete safeguarding picture and to be the most appropriate person(s) to provide advice on the response to safeguarding and child protection concerns.
+In the absence of the DSL, the Head, Ben Freeman will cover the DSL role.
+There is a Governor with responsibility for Child Protection & Safeguarding and Prevent, who has DSL experience and reports termly to the Board of Governors having met with the DSL.
+The DSL has responsibility for online safety and is supported by the Assistant Head Technology, IT Technician and IT Governor.